Reading Around the Reserve

 The power of Reading Around the Reserve

 Reading Around the Reserve provides book box libraries in schools, each stocked with 200 brand new, carefully selected books donated from the UK.
-We also provide a grant so schools can buy more books locally and along with cupboards to store the books.
+We also provide a grant so schools can buy more books locally and cupboards to store the books.

 Teachers and head teachers in participating schools also receive training in how to run a school library and use books to enrich classroom learning.